 3. Course Instructor List: Please provide the names of each instructor, their office hours and location, phone number and email address.

 4. Course Notes: All materials the instructor believes should be with the student when they come to lecture or lab.

 5. Course Materials: Supplemental materials that the student is not required to bring to lecture or lab.

 6. External study sites: Choose one of the options in this document to address the way your class materials can be used in external study sites.

 Mid-course/rotation grade warnings must be issued to students if they are not achieving at least a “C” grade average.
-The notice should be copied to the Associate Dean for Academic Affairs.
+The notice should be copied to the Associate Dean of Student and Academic Affairs.

 Class Schedule: Please review the Official CVM schedule for your instructional period.
 Click on the appropriate instructional period to view class schedules.
-Please report any errors to the Office of Academic Affairs.
+Please report any errors to the Office of Student and Academic Affairs.